AdrianKriger/osm_LoD1_3DCityModel/docs/docs/processing/params.md

 `"Focus_area"` must exist in osm as a defined [`boundary=administrative`](https://wiki.openstreetmap.org/wiki/Tag:boundary%3Dadministrative).
 It can be one or comma seperated (`"Focus_area": "Cape Town Ward 18,Cape Town Ward 87,Cape Town Ward 86",`).

+A number of param.json are available as [Examples](https://adriankriger.github.io/osm_LoD1_3DCityModel/docs/docs/examples).

 ### crs

 ```json